KennyBu/my_even_cooler_project/README.txt

-This project is seriously aweosme, you guys.
+This project is totally awesome, you guys.